amit2014/amit2014/README.md

 ## The Data

-For this project, it is used 19 years of daily SPY quotes: from years 2000 to 2018.
+For this project, it is used 20 years of daily SPY quotes: from years Jan 01, 2000 to July 16, 2020.
 The raw data consits of six daily fields:

  * Date
  * Open